rombrew/phobia/doc/MotorIdentification.md

 ## Sensors adjustment

-For a good result adjust the voltage and current sensors.
-To adjust the current sensors you need to connect at least some motor.
+To achieve a good result adjust the voltage and current sensors.
+If you have a accurate voltmeter do an adjustment with standard.
+To do this measure the supply voltage and call the command.

+	# pm_standard_voltage <volt>

+Note that our PCB has 1% divider tolerance and 0.2% reference voltage.
+So you need more accurate measurement.

+To adjust the current sensors you will need a standard resistor.
+Choose a resistance value based on supply voltage to get large enough current.
+Values from 1 to 5 Ohm will fit.
+It would be nice to have 1% resistor tolerance.
+Connect the resistor to the terminal A and B then call the command.

+	# pm_standard_current <ohm>

+If you do not have a voltage or resistance standard skip the above steps.

+Next is automatic self-adjustment that is necessary for matching the voltage measurement channels.
+Also current sensors will be self-adjusted if motor is connected.

 	# pm_self_adjust

 This is enough to do it once and save the values in the flash.
+But we recommend to do it again when you change supply voltage.

 ## Number of the rotor pole pairs